UIUCLearningLanguageLab/AOCHILDES/README.md

 tr ' ' '\12' <corpora/childes-20191204_terms.txt| sort | uniq -c | sort -nr > corpora/childes-20191204_vocab.txt
 ```

-## Excluded utterances
+## Parameters

+A variety of parameters can be set, to influence much processing should be performed on the raw transcripts.
+These parameters can be found in `params.py` and should be edited there, directly.
-*  utterances with the unicode symbol '�' are discarded
+For example, one can set a parameter determining whether or not all utterances with the unicode symbol '�', 'xxx', and 'yyy' are discarded.
-*  utterances with the token 'xxx' or 'www' or 'yyy' are discarded

 ## Available corpora